Santocoyo/santocoyo/README.md

 ## I'm Alejandro Santoscoy

-I'm a Physics Engineer Student from the Autonomous University of Yucatan in the Faculty of Engineering
+I'm a Physics Engineer Student from the Autonomous University of Yucatan in the Faculty of Engineering.

-### Projects
+Web developer on the official [AEIF](https://aeifmx.com), Game Developer on the DAA and lover of physics science :atom: and space technology :rocket:

+<h2 align="center">Projects</h2>

+<p align="center">Some of my main projects</p>

 - CanSat PEU-UNAM 2019
 - DAAF